ImPosh/Carbon/README.md

 ## Features

-- Nice looking ui
+- Nice looking UI
-- Works on all fcps computers
+- Works on all FCPS computers
 - Safe to use
 - Super fast
 - User friendly